Holiday Charity and Volunteering with Kids in New York City

 Toys for Tots

 This U.S. Marine Corps Reserve program collects new, unwrapped toys during the months of October, November and December.
 The toys are then distributed as Christmas gifts to needy children in the community.
-SSgt Dustin Sawyer is the Toys for Tots NYC Coordinator, and the office is located in Brooklyn.
-Please visit their website to find the drop-off location nearest to you.
+SSgt Dustin Ramirez is the Toys for Tots NYC Coordinator and can be reached at 718-434-0964.
+Please visit the website to find the drop-off location nearest you.